harsh18desai1997/RedvBlueFINALPROJECT/Templates/Diffensive_Template.md

 TODO: Fill out the information below.
 The following machines were identified on the network:

-Name of VM 1: Kali
+-Name of VM 1: Kali
-Operating System: Linux
+-Operating System: Linux
-Purpose: To find the flags and passwords and other penetration test IP Address: 192.168.1.90
+-Purpose: To find the flags and passwords and other penetration test -IP Address: 192.168.1.90

 Name of VM 2: Target 1
 Operating System: Target 1